ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft-2020-01-02-Docker 1O1.md

 **Detach Mode**
 Run on the background.
 Some severice just to run all the time.
 Yes, we can run machine leaning Saas on this mode.
 **--name**
-Give the name for the running
+Give the name for the running container. (not image name) **--restart on-failutre** or **--restart always**
+For the web service, we hope it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzczMTUxNDcsLTYzNjYzMDUzNiwtND
-A5NTI2OTk1LDIwOTcxODM5NTMsLTE2NjYxODQ0OTgsLTQ5MTE3
-OTA5OCwxMTMwNTQ4MDc3XX0=
+eyJoaXN0b3J5IjpbMTM4MTE4Njg0NCwtNjM2NjMwNTM2LC00MD
+k1MjY5OTUsMjA5NzE4Mzk1MywtMTY2NjE4NDQ5OCwtNDkxMTc5
+MDk4LDExMzA1NDgwNzddfQ==
 -->